 For 90% of us, one of the toughest adjustment to being CEOs of SaaS companies is having to constantly recruit.

 Once you have Initial Traction at least, you’re going to have to spend at least 20% of your time recruiting.
 More on that here.
 And really, 50% would be even better.
-Stop being an individual contributor as soon as you can.
+As soon as you have something in SaaS, you have to stop being an individual contributor as much as practical.
 Stop being a functional VP-as-well-as-CEO as soon as you can.
 Let it go.
 Hire those folks instead, as soon as you can afford it, and have Initial Traction.

 But it’s even more than that.
 It’s more than just recruiting a management team.
-Because once you finally get your first management team in place, some of them will be wrong, or just only a good fit for Very Early, or better as directors or team leads, but not VPs, in the long-term.
-So you’ll be lucky if half of the management team you build at $1m ARR is there at $8m in ARR.
+Because once you finally get your first management team in place, some of them will be a mismatch, or just only a good fit for the next year or so, or end up better as directors or team leads, but not VPs, etc. So you’ll be lucky if half of the management team you build at $1m ARR is there at $8m in ARR.
 They may all still work for you — I hope they do.
 But many of the VPs you recruit around $1m in ARR just won’t scale, or fit, at $10m in ARR.

 So even once you hire your first management team, you can’t really take a break there.
 You almost immediately need to be passively recruiting to fill the gaps, to have back-up candidates, or just to be aware of who’s out there.
 So if someone stumbles, you can bring in another.